 As economy minister from 2014 to 2016, he was responsible for allowing small companies to opt out of collective bargaining agreements and allowing companies of all sizes to do business on Sundays.
 He also lowered corporate tax rates and liberalized intercity transport.

 The reforms were unpopular on the left, which is why Macron declined to seek his Socialist Party’s nomination.
 Instead, he is running for president as a center-left independent.

 Since leaving the government, Macron has distanced himself from the aggressive secularism of the prime minister he served, Manuel Valls.
-He has also spoken out in favor of German chancellor Angela Merkel’s open-door immigration policy when France refused to admit many Syrian refugees.
+He has also spoken out in favor of German chancellor Angela Merkel’s open-door immigration policy when France has refused to admit many Syrian refugees.

 A victory for Le Pen could sound the death knell for the West as we know it.
-A victory for Macron would be the first counterstrike against the nationalists and nativists who seek to take Europe and North America back to the days when every nation had to fend for itself.
+A victory for Macron would be the first counterstrike against the nationalists and nativists who seek to take Europe and North America back to the days when every nation needed to fend for itself.